The RADAR Screen;

 The following screenshot shows the New RADAR screen with the weather map, traffic and points of interest enabled.

-The weather map overlays precipitation density whist not obliterating points of interest or traffic locations to maintain situational awareness.
+The weather map overlays precipitation density whilst not obliterating points of interest or traffic locations to maintain situational awareness.